sourcegraph/sourcegraph-public-snapshot/doc/dev/rfcs/index.md

     - "We aren't going to pursue this RFC for the following reasons..."
     - "The web team is going to implement this RFC in 3.8."
     - "This RFC has been implemented."
+  - Reviewers: The list of people that the RFC author is requesting a review from and a requested deadline for those reviews (e.g. "Reviewers: Alice and Bob can you please review by 10am PT 10/21").
+The author is responsible for ensuring that the reviewers aware of the review request (e.g. by sending them a Slack message).
-  - LGTM: RFC readers add their name to this list if they understand what the RFC is proposing and agree with the proposal.
-"Looks Good To Me".
+  - Approvers: RFC readers add their name to this list if they understand what the RFC is proposing and agree with the proposal.
+Anyone can express approval for an RFC, even if they are not in the "Reviewers" list; however a RFC is not APPROVED until the RFC author receives approval from the people on the "Approvers" list.
   - (optional) Links to any GitHub issues that capture work being done to implement this RFC.
 - Background/Situation: A sufficient, but minimal, amount of context necessary to frame the rest of the RFC.
 The content should be indisputable facts, not opinions or arguments.
 The facts should support the chosen definition of the problem and the constraints in the next section.
 - Problem/Goals/Complication/Constraints: A description of the problem that this RFC is trying to address, the constraints that this RFC trying to satisfy, and why this problem is worth solving now.